foo-dogsquared/website/_posts/2018-08-18-simplified-introduction-to-electronics-1.md

 alt_title: "Simplified! :: Introduction to Electronics I"
 date: 2018-08-18 00:52:05 +0800
 author: foo-dogsquared
-categories: general
+categories: electronics
-tags: [programming-notes, computer-science, real-notes]
+tags: [programming-notes, electronics, simplified]
 ---

 <!-- TODO: Introduction to electronics and how it affects our lives today -->